Developing smarter and safer connectivity and sensor solutions is only possible in a culture that challenges and ignites the curiosity of engineers.

 The Challenge to Innovate

 Our primary internal vehicle for inspiring innovation is TEchCon.
 This is our annual technical conference that for four days brings together members of our global engineering community – engineers, scientists, technologists and business leaders.
 During this engaging gathering, attendees gain insight into the latest advancements in their areas of focus, as well as the innovation happening across the company.
 They share ideas about best practices, new products, and unique technology solutions for customer challenges.
-Hosted under the direction of CTO Shaddock, in conjunction with our network of business-unit CTOs, TEchCon includes more than 125 offerings including technical presentations, interactive technology displays, and an annual innovation awards ceremony.
+Initiated under TE's former Chief Technology Officer (retired) Rob Shaddock, now a TE Special Advisor, TEchCon includes more than 125 offerings including technical presentations, interactive technology displays, and an annual innovation awards ceremony.
 In addition to meeting and collaborating with hundreds of TE technical colleagues from around the world, attendees attend sessions designed to strengthen technical knowledge and provoke engineering innovation.
 The impact is transformational.
 “Innovation is a team sport… [and it’s] everybody’s job,” says Mr. Shaddock.
 “As innovators, we have to be curious, we have to persevere, we have to experiment, we have to have opinions about the future, and we have to measure our innovation to ensure it is generating a return.”

 Innovation through Competition